abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 - What is a React component
 - Different ways to create a React Component
-- How props is used to communicating data between React components
+- How props are used to communicate data between React components

 ### Part 3: State and Lifecycle

-Understand the importance of state in React applications and discover how to manage component lifecycles.
+Understand the importance of the state in React applications and discover how to manage component lifecycles.
 This part will delve into class components and functional components with hooks.

-- What is a React State and how it is managed in a react application
+- What is a React State and how it is managed in a React application
-- Lifecycle of a React components
+- Lifecycle of React components
 - Class component vs Function component
-- What are the React hooks and why it is used
+- What are the React hooks and why are they used

 ### Part 4: Handling Forms and Events